 In many traditional weddings the time right after the ceremony is when people are brought together to shoot the wedding formals, but this is where documentary photographers tend to differ slightly from some of the more traditional ones.
 The portraits I make at a wedding are usually spontaneous, captured when a moment presents itself.
 My goal is to capture you, your family and your friends without cliche.
-My goal is to make portraits that will remind you of you felt on your wedding day.
+My goal is to make portraits that will remind you of how you felt on your wedding day.

-As an example, here are a few portraits from one wedding, all taken spur of the moment throughout the day when the moment, the touch, the emotion, or the humour caught my eye:
+As an example, here are a few portraits, all taken spur of the moment throughout the day when the opportunity presented itself:

 Now, the reception is where the magic happens for me.
 From the couple’s entrance, to the speeches and all the way to the dance floor there are so many joyful moments happening for me to capture.

 Here are some examples of images I have captured at various receptions.
 Watch for the emotions: humour, tears, and genuine love:

-It is my goal with all weddings to provide you with a small selection of images as soon after the wedding as possible (usually 10-15 images, within 2-3 days) so you have something to share right away, and then deliver all the final edits within a month of the wedding.
+It is my goal with all weddings to provide you with a small selection of images as soon after the wedding as possible (usually 10-15 images, delivered within 24 hours) so you have something to share right away, and then deliver all the final edits within a month of the wedding.
 Images are delivered as high resolution jpegs and will be sent via digital download to provide immediate access to them.

 The remainder of the fees are due one week before the date of the wedding.